ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 Separation between administrative and standard accounts

-No direct permissions are assigned to user accounts outside of role-based groups.
+According to Microsoft, (2025) AD Role-Based access control is when permissions are granted to security groups rather than individual users, this allows tasks that require administrative privileges to be delegated in a structured and controlled approach instead of granting single users specific permissions.

-This structure allows a more flexible and controlled policy application and enforcement by tracking these attributes through group membership instead of individual users.
+This structure supports controlled policy enforcement by tracking access through group membership rather than individual user permissions.

 2.6 Default Container Hygiene